Toshi-Tabata/FrankenswitchForm/README.md

 | CR    | User authenticated with google sign in form.
 Moderator/Verified user tag appears next to person's name in the google  sheet. |
 | P     | Website with simple input form.
 Blacklist database, switch  database created. |

+# Completed

+- Python-based backend for managing the databases. `psycopg2`
+- Blacklisted switch combination database created
+- Switch database created (or should I yank it from the spreadsheet?)